19th-century domes: Commercial buildings

 Large temporary domes were built in 1862 for London's International Exhibition Building, spanning 48.8 meters.
 The Leeds Corn Exchange, built in 1862 by Cuthbert Brodrick, features an elliptical plan dome 38.9 meters by 26.7 meters with wrought iron ribs along the long axis that radiate from the ends and others spanning the short axis that run parallel to each other, forming a grid pattern.

-The Galleria Umberto I in Italy.
+The Galleria Umberto I in Naples.

 Elaborate covered shopping arcades, such as the Galleria Vittorio Emanuele II in Milan and the Galleria Umberto I in Naples, included large glazed domes at their cross intersections.
-The dome of the Galleria Vittorio Emanuele II (1863–1867) rises to 145 feet above the ground and has the same span as the dome of St. Peter's Basilica, with sixteen iron ribs over an octagonal space at the intersection of two covered streets.
+The dome of the Galleria Vittorio Emanuele II (1863–1867) rises to 145 ft above the ground and has the same span as the dome of St. Peter's Basilica, with sixteen iron ribs over an octagonal space at the intersection of two covered streets.
 It is named after the first king of a united Italy.

+The span of the metal-framed Galerie des machines at the Paris Exposition of 1889 was 111 meters.

 The central market hall in Leipzig was built by 1891 with the first application of the "lattice dome" roof system developed by August Föppl from 1883.
 The dome covered an irregular pentagonal plan and was about 20 meters wide and 6.8 meters high.

 Vladimir Shukhov was an early pioneer of what would later be called gridshell structures and in 1897 he employed them in domed exhibit pavilions at the All-Russia Industrial and Art Exhibition.

 The dome of Sydney's Queen Victoria Building uses radial ribs of steel along with redundant diagonal bracing to span 20 meters.
 It was claimed to be the largest dome in the Southern Hemisphere when completed in 1898.